 - Accurate Decision-Making

 Late or expired maintenance orders.
 Codes entered incorrectly.
-Poorly configured SAP.
-Are any these problems familiar?
+Poorly configured SAP Plant Maintenance.
+Do any of these problems sound familiar?

 These issues are common causes of more serious problems such as idle labor and equipment downtime, just to name a few.
-This type of problem can be corrected by ensuring data integrity, meaning that there is access to end-to-end correct and reliable data.
+These problems can be corrected by ensuring data integrity in SAP, meaning that there is real-time access to end-to-end correct and reliable data.

-This is one of the most important steps for the implementing Smart Plants.
+This is one of the most important steps for implementing Smart Plants.

 Data needs to be passed quickly from the physical to the digital environment.
 It is increasingly important that incidents or events of any nature are reported in real time.